Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

-Table \ref{tab:descriptive} reports descriptive statistics for our data, S\&P 500 returns and VIX in Panel A and option prices in Panel B. The sample average of the VIX (19.22\%) is, as expected, larger than the standard deviation for annualized returns (17.51\%).
-Their difference reflect the (average) negative volatility risk premium.
-The S\&P 500 returns exhibit a small negative skewness and and a high level of kurtosis, where as the skewness in positive for the VIX while the kurtosis is also large.
-We also report summery statistics for option prices, partitioned by moneyness, maturity, and the contemporaneous level of VIX.
-Moneyness is defined by the Black-Scholes delta.
-Those with deltas less than 0.5 are out-of-the-money call options, and those with deltas larger than 0.5 are based on the out-of-the-money put options.
-Deep out-of-the-money put options (i.e. deltas larger than 0.7) are relatively expensive compared with out-of-the-money calls, which illustrates the well-known stylized volatility smirk.
-The implied volatility is relatively insensitive to the time to maturity, resulting in a flat term structure.
-The bottom of Panel B has options partitioned by the level of the contemporary VIX.
-The implied volatility is, as expected, increasing in the level of the VIX.
+Table \ref{Tab:Descriptive} contains descriptive statistics for our S\&P 500 returns and the CBOE VIX in Panel A, and option prices in Panel B. As expected, the sample average of the VIX (19.48\%) is larger than the standard deviation for annualized returns (18.11\%).
+This difference reflects the (average) negative volatility risk premium.
+The S\&P 500 returns exhibit slight negative skewness and a high degree of kurtosis, whereas the VIX has positive skewness and slightly lower kurtosis.
+We also report summary statistics for option prices partitioned by moneyness, maturity, and the contemporaneous level of VIX.
+Options with deltas below 0.5 are out-of-the-money call options, and options with deltas above 0.5 are based on out-of-the-money put options.
+Deep out-of-the-money put options (i.e., deltas greater than 0.7) are expensive relative to out-of-the-money call options, reflecting the well-known volatility smirk.
+The implied volatility has a relatively flat term structure with respect to time to maturity.
+Unsurprisingly, the implied volatility increases with the VIX level, as shown at the bottom of Table \ref{Tab:Descriptive}, where option prices are partitioned by the contemporaneous level of the VIX.